 Depending on your budget, you can make any required adjustments before asking the manufacturer to mass produce your product packaging.

 If a quote doesn’t work for you, don’t sweat it.
-A reliable manufacturer can typically provide great recommendations to meet your objective and your budget at the same time.
+A reliable manufacturer can typically provide excellent recommendations to meet your objective and your budget at the same time.

-Service, after all, becomes a bigger importance as you go through your packaging journey!
+Service, after all, becomes greater importance as you go through your packaging journey!